bitwarden/help/_articles/faqs/product-faqs.md

 ### Q: Can I see the history of the passwords I have generated?

 **A:** You can view the history of the Password Generator but please note that is a separate history per app/client.
 This information is not synchronized between devices.

-### Q: How do I enable iOS AutoFill?

-**A:** Make sure Bitwarden is set to your AutoFill app by going to your iOS Settings > Passwords & Accounts > AutoFill Passwords > Bitwarden​.

-While testing Bitwarden, it is best to only have Bitwarden enabled to avoid any conflicts.
-You can always set the Keychain or any other app back as an active option at any time if you choose to do so.
-Once you have that set, you can go to an app or site to log in and when you select the username or password field, the keyboard will display and the Passwords option will be selectable at the top of the keyboard.  ​

-You can see more about Bitwarden for iOS here: <https://bitwarden.com/help/article/getting-started-ios/>

 ### Q: Do I need premium and families?